trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     ESPHome devices usually rely on Home Assistant.
 It's more than just an excellent way to control and automate your home.
     It can also manage many IoT devices.
 Read more about `Home Assistant <https://www.home-assistant.io/>`__.

+    If you are already running Home Assistant, check out :doc:`getting_started_hassio` to run ESPHome as an add-on.

+    If running Home Assistant in Docker, get ESPHome by following instructions in the first part of :doc:`getting_started_command_line`.

+    Or if not running Docker or Home Assistant at all, you can try :doc:`beginners_guide_docker_desktop`.

 Setting up your Secrets
 -----------------------

-The first thing you should do is edit up your ``Secrets`` file.
+The first thing you should do is edit your ``Secrets`` file.
 This contains reusable elements that you can "hide" from the main ESPHome GUI.

 Also, it allows you to copy and paste YAMLs from your own code to share with others (and vice versa) without the worry of leaking details about your home network.